Harris County residents must cover faces or face $1,000 fine

 Facial covering order:

-- Punishment for breaking rules = Fine up to $1,000 or up to 180 days in jail.
+- Punishment for breaking rules = Fine up to $1,000.
 Enforcement up to Harris County law enforcement agencies.

 - Essential businesses must provide face coverings/training to workers whose jobs require them to come into contact w/colleagues or the public.